sky-uk/mite/docs/design-deployment.rst

   :ref:`Prometheus instance <prometheus-doc>`
 - recorder*: logs messages appearing on the mite message bus to a file
 - collector: listens for special messages on the bus and records them to a file.
-This is used for data creation scenarios (TODO: link)
+This is used for :ref:`data creation scenarios <data-creation-scenarios>`.
 - duplicator*: a message router between the controller/runner and their downstream components